motefly/DSNLG/README.md

 This repo is based on json parsing, and is used to generate the natural language for dialogue system.

 ## Strategy
-The program searches the json defition and find the one cover all of the request solts and inform solts, and output the defined natural language; If the slots cannot be matched completely, the program will find the one matching the slots as much as possible, the output sentence will be marked "incomplete: " in the head.
+The program searches the pre-defition in json file and find the one cover all of the request solts and inform solts given in actions, and then output the defined natural language; If the slots cannot be matched completely, the program will find the one matching the slots as much as possible, the output sentence will be marked "incomplete: " in the head.

 ## Usage
 ```python